vivekpandey1222/Documentation/nagios.md

 **Add Repository-**

 Podman is not in the default Ubuntu repository, we need to add the Kubic repository to be able to download the podman package.
+**Repository**: A"repository" is a place where things are stored and organised , like files, code, or other project-related items.

 **Adding repository Ubuntu-**
 ```